 – tasks for which the given self-government body is responsible.

-Section “Functions(duties)” contains a list of functions, the fulfillment of which ensures the solution of the tasks assigned to the self-government body with a certain specification of work for each function.
+Section “Functions”(responsibilities)” contains a list of functions, the implementation of which ensures the solution of tasks assigned to the self-government body with a certain specification of work for each function.

-Section “Rights” determines the rights of the self-government body that ensure the performance of its functions by this unit.
+Section “Rights” determines the rights of the self-government body to ensure that this unit performs its functions.

-Section “Organization of management” contains a description organizational structure self-government body, indications of the place of leaders within the body itself (for example, in the presence of groups, commissions, etc.), determines the frequency, time and type of organizational events (planning meetings, meetings, etc.).
+Section “Management organization” contains a description organizational structure self-government body, instructions on the place of leaders within the body itself (for example, in the presence of groups, commissions, etc.), determines the frequency, time and type of organizational activities (planning meetings, meetings, etc.).

-Section “Relationships with other divisions” is developed on the basis of incoming and outgoing documentation with the definition of the main relationships.
-This section can establish the relationship of this self-government body with public divisions (organizations) - all kinds of public councils and commissions, trade unions, etc.
+Section “Relationships with other departments” is developed on the basis of incoming and outgoing documentation with the identification of basic relationships.
+This section can establish the relationship of this self-government body with public divisions (organizations) - all kinds public councils and commissions, trade union, etc.

-Section “Responsibility” provides for the establishment of the responsibility of the self-government body and its head for the performance of tasks and the implementation of functions.
-This section is the most difficult to develop, since here it is necessary to indicate the application of sanctions for non-performance or poor performance of tasks, functions, and also to determine the conditions under which this or that responsibility occurs.
-But, as a rule, the following entry is made in this section: “The self-government body is responsible for the fulfillment of the tasks and functions assigned to it.”
+Section “Responsibility” provides for the establishment of responsibility of the self-government body and its head for the implementation of tasks and functions.
+This section is characterized by the greatest complexity of development, since here it is necessary to indicate the application of sanctions for non-fulfillment or poor performance of tasks and functions, as well as to determine the conditions under which this or that responsibility occurs.
+But, as a rule, in this section the following entry is made: “The self-government body is responsible for the implementation of the tasks and functions assigned to it.”

-Section "Office work"- this is keeping minutes of meetings, planning activities, compiling reports.
+Section “Office work”– this is keeping minutes of meetings, planning activities, and drawing up reports.

-The basis for the preparation of job descriptions for employees of educational institutions should be the charter and the Regulation on the type and type of educational institution, the available qualification characteristics and qualification requirements for the position, labor standards for the performance of work.
+The basis for drawing up job descriptions for employees of educational institutions should be the charter and Regulations on the type and type of educational institution, existing qualification characteristics and qualification requirements for the position, standards of labor costs for performing work.

-The tasks and functions of the governing body of an educational institution, defined in the Regulations, are detailed in job descriptions and distributed among employees in such a way that there is no duplication of work and the sequence of operations is maintained, and complex operations are assigned to employees of higher qualifications.
-In addition, each employee is endowed with the rights necessary and sufficient for the successful performance of the duties assigned to him and which are a detail of the rights granted to the management body as a whole.
+The tasks and functions of the governing body of an educational institution, defined in the Regulations, are detailed in job descriptions and distributed among employees in such a way that there is no duplication of work and the sequence of operations is maintained, with complex operations assigned to employees of higher qualifications.
+In addition, each employee is endowed with rights that are necessary and sufficient for the successful performance of the duties assigned to him and which are a detail of the rights granted to the management body as a whole.

-Job Descriptions, as a rule, is developed by the head of the management body with the help of the employees themselves, for whom they are published.
-At the same time, the entire volume of work inherent in this control body is taken into account.
-In disputable cases, so-called. photos of the working day.
-Job descriptions are recommended to be reviewed and updated as necessary in connection with the change in the function of the governing bodies.
+Job Descriptions, as a rule, is developed by the head of the governing body with the help of the employees themselves for whom they are published.
+In this case, the entire scope of work inherent to a given management body is taken into account.
+In controversial cases, so-called photos of the working day.
+Job descriptions are recommended to be reviewed and updated as necessary due to changes in the functions of management bodies.

 As a rule, the job description of a manager or employee should contain five sections: